dateracz/juniors-homework/README.md

 `npx nx g @nx/nest:app --frontendProject chat-ui`

 Vyplníme následovně:
-`√ What name would you like to use for the node application? · chat-api`
+`√ What name would you like to use for the node application? · apps/chat-api`

 A opět ji můžeme i spustit:
 `npx nx serve chat-api`